Topological Quantum Many-Body Scars in Quantum Dimer Models on the Kagome Lattice

-Our main results are as follows: $(i)$ Following a general strategy, we construct a class of quantum dimer models on the kagome lattice containing quantum many-body scar states in their spectrum that provably violate the ETH, having sub-volume entanglement. $(ii)$ Making use of the favorable Hilbert-space scaling of kagome dimer models, we numerically demonstrate that the remaining states in the spectrum thermalize by analysing their level statistics and entanglement entropy.
+Our main results are as follows: $(i)$ Following a general strategy, we construct a class of quantum dimer models on the kagome lattice containing quantum many-body scar states in their spectrum that provably violate the ETH, having sub-volume entanglement. $(ii)$ Making use of the favorable Hilbert-space scaling of kagome dimer models, we numerically demonstrate that the remaining states in the spectrum thermalize by analyzing their level statistics and entanglement entropy.
 We further study fidelity dynamics, demonstrating the presence of scar states in the spectrum and their effects on thermalization.

 {\it Quantum dimer models. ---} Rokhsar and Kivelson introduced quantum dimer models (QDMs) \cite{rk} for the sake of capturing the essential topological features of the short-ranged variety of Anderson's resonating valence bond states in a model that is tractable.
 Originally designed to advance the understanding of high-temperature superconductors, quantum dimer models have played an increasing role in describing new and unusual emergent phenomena in many-body systems \cite{ms,msf,misguich,moessner2011introduction,wildeboer2020}.
 This includes, in particular, studies on many-body localization in constrained systems \cite{theveniaut2019many}.
 We now proceed by summarizing some key features of the quantum dimer model on the kagome lattice introduced by Misguich {\it et al.} \cite{misguich}, before introducing a variant of this model that displays quantum many-body scars in its spectrum.